 - Minimum order quantities do not force your business to overorder inventory

 If your employees highlight any frustrations or challenges, sit down and gather details.
 Talk to your suppliers about these concerns, and work together to remedy them.
 Often, a vendor can solve some of these problems simply by giving your account—and its outgoing orders—a bit more attention.
-Other times, you may need to search for other suppliers that better meet your business’s growing needs.
+Other times, you may need to search for other suppliers that better meet your business’s needs.

 7. Create a backup plan for supply chain woes